 Archiving to Save Space on Production Storage

-Another difference is that archiving to reduce production storage costs is much more common in professional media workflows than with business documents, which are more likely to be archived for compliance.
-High-resolution video editing in particular requires expensive, high-performance storage to deliver multiple streams of content to multiple users simultaneously without dropping frames.
-With the large file sizes that come with high-resolution content, this expensive resource fills up quickly with content not needed for current productions.
+Media teams tend to use archiving to reduce production storage costs, whereas businesses are much more likely to use archives for compliance purposes.
+High-resolution video editing, for example, requires expensive, high-performance storage to deliver multiple streams of content to multiple users simultaneously without dropping frames.
+Since high-resolution files are so large, this expensive storage resource fills up quickly.
+Once a project is complete, most media teams prefer to clear space for the next project.
 Archiving completed projects and infrequently-used assets can keep production storage capacities under control.

 Permanently Secure Source Files and Raw Footage on Ingest

-A less obvious way that media is different is that video files are fixed content that don’t actually change during the editing process.
+A less obvious way that media workflows are different from business workflows is that video files are fixed content that are not actually altered during the editing process.
 Instead, editing suites compile changes to be made to the original and apply the changes only when making the final cut and format for delivery.
-Since these source files are not going to change, and are often irreplaceable, many facilities save a copy to secondary storage as soon as they’re ingested to the workflow.
+Since these source files are often irreplaceable, many facilities save a copy to secondary storage immediately as soon as they’re ingested to the workflow.
 This copy serves as a backup to the file on local storage during the editing process.
 Later, when the local copy is no longer actively being used, it can be safely deleted knowing it’s secured in the archive.
 I mean backup.
 Wait, which is it?

-To see how all this works in the real world, here’s how UCSC Silicon Valley designed a new solution that integrates backup, archive, and asset management with B2 cloud storage so that their media is protected, preserved and organized at every step of their workflow.
+To see how all this works in the real world, here’s how UCSC Silicon Valley designed a new solution that integrates backup, archive, and asset management with Backblaze B2 Cloud Storage so that their media is protected, preserved, and organized at every step of their workflow.

 How UCSC Silicon Valley Secured Their Workflow’s Data

-UCSC Silicon Valley built a greenfield video production workflow to support UC Scout, the University of California’s online learning program that gives high school students access to the advanced courses they need to be eligible and competitive for college.
-Three teams of editors, producers, graphic designers and animation artists—a total of 22 creative professionals—needed to share files and collaborate effectively, and digital asset manager Sara Brylowski was tasked with building and managing their workflow.
+UCSC Silicon Valley built a greenfield video production workflow to support UC Scout, a University of California online learning program that gives high school students access to the advanced courses they need to be eligible and competitive for college.
+Three teams of editors, producers, graphic designers, and animation artists—a total of 22 creative professionals—needed to share files and collaborate effectively, and Digital Asset Manager, Sara Brylowski, was tasked with building and managing their workflow.

 They wanted the reliability and simplicity of the cloud to store both their backup and archive data.
 “We had no interest in using LTO tape for backup or archive.
 Tape would ultimately require more work and the media would degrade.
-We wanted something more hands off and reliable,” Sara explained.
-The cloud choice was narrowed to Backblaze B2 or Amazon S3.
-Both were proven cloud solutions that were fully integrated with the hardware and software tools in their workflow.
-Backblaze was chosen because its $5 per terabyte per month pricing was a fraction of the cost of Amazon S3.
+We wanted something more hands off and reliable,” Brylowski explained.

-To find out exactly how Sara and her team addressed these challenges and more, read the full case study on UC Scout at UCSC Silicon Valley and learn how their new workflow enables them to concentrate on creating videos, not managing storage.
+To find out exactly how Brylowski and her team solved their challenges and more, read the full case study on UC Scout at UCSC Silicon Valley and learn how their new workflow enables them to concentrate on creating videos, not managing storage.